fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/New-AzureVMSqlServerAutoBackupConfig.md

 ### -StorageContext
 Specifies the storage account that will be used to store backups.
 To obtain an **AzureStorageContext** object, use the New-AzureStorageContext cmdlet.
-The default is the storage account that is associated with the ssNoVersion virtual machine.
+The default is the storage account that is associated with the SQL Server virtual machine.

 ```yaml
 Type: AzureStorageContext